Mr-Thack/kerplunk-backend/README.md

 It'll probably run under Lighttpd
 Also, note that this requires atleast Python 3.9

+# More Documentation:
+Run the server, then go to http://localhost:8000/docs

 # Alert(s):
 We're using FastAPI, read their documentation!
 For sockets, we're using FastAPI which uses Starlette.